ernw/hardening/web_application/wordpress/4.4.2/ERNW_Wordpress_Hardening.md

 Both the readme.html and install.php files are relicts from the Wordpress installation process not needed to reside on a productive system.
 It is therefore recommended to delete both files.
 Recommended

-## Move the wp-config.php file above the Wordpress root folder (Mandatory)
+## Move the wp-config.php file above the Wordpress root folder (Optional)
 As the wp-config.php contains sensitive information about the configuration of the Wordpress installation it is recommended to move this file to a non-public html folder.
 Mandatory
 Wordpress looks up this file in the Wordpress root folder.
 If the system cannot find the wp-config.php it looks in the directory above the Wordpress root.
 Moving the wp-config.php to a non-public folder means it will not be accessable from the Internet.